open-airlab/VTNMPC-Autonomous-Wind-Turbine-Inspection/README.md

 This repository contains the code and simulation files for the submitted paper title "Autonomous Wind Turbine Inspection Framework Enabled by Visual Tracking Nonlinear Model Predictive Control (VT-NMPC)".
 For this purpose, a time optimal path planner and a Visual tracking MPC is developed.
 Link to paper:

+We provide a general inspection framework, that takes the dimensions of the wind turbine as input, and provides the optimal attitude rate and thrust command to the drone to acheive time optimal coverage.

 **Installation instructions:**

  Install [Ubuntu 18.04](https://releases.ubuntu.com/18.04/)  and [ROS melodic](http://wiki.ros.org/melodic/Installation/Ubuntu)